jlmelville/uwot/README.md

 which has 49,152 features, suggests that Annoy will *definitely* struggle with datasets of this dimensionality.
 I strongly recommend using the `pca` option to reduce the dimensionality, e.g `pca = 100`.
-* The spectral initialization default for `umap` (and the Laplacian eigenmap initialization, `init = "laplacian"`) can sometimes run into problems.
+* The spectral initialization default for `umap` (and the Laplacian Eigenmap initialization, `init = "laplacian"`) can sometimes run into problems.
 If it fails to converge it will fall back to random initialization, but on occasion I've seen it take an extremely long time (a couple of hours) to converge.
 Recent